vendasta/content-style-guide/02-key-messages.md

 ## Company Statistics

+The most current statistics can be found in the Vendasta KPIs https://www.vendasta.com/kpi#

-2,400+ partners / logos
+* 2,400+ partners / logos
-13,000+ salespeople
+* 13,000+ salespeople
-650,000+ local businesses
+* 650,000+ local businesses
-Data on 24 million local businesses
+* Data on 24 million local businesses